PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Terminology

 Christ, by the way, stems from the Greek word khristos, which is the equivalent to the Aramaic meshiha and the Hebrew mashiah, which became the English word Messiah.
-All of the above terms mean the same thing: "the anointed one."
+All of which meaning the same thing, the anointed one.

 Jesus' Life